malach-it/developers.boruta/docs/code-grant.md

 **Configuration**

-* **Server Configuration**: None required for this step.

-* **Understanding Authorization Code and Local State**: The authorization code is needed to obtain an access token in the next phase.
+* **Authorization Code and Local State**: The authorization code is needed to obtain an access token in the next phase.
 The local state should match the initial request to verify the request's origin.

 **Step result**